 • Picnicking

 Parking: There is limited parking along Carlsbad Boulevard.
 Parking is free at the campground, but only for campers — no day-use parking.
-There is a free day-use parking lot south of the campground at the beach next to Batiquitos Lagoon.
+A free day-use parking lot is south of the campground at the beach next to Batiquitos Lagoon.
 You can also park in lots at North Ponto Beach, Ponto Road, and South Ponto Beach.

 Amenities: The campground features fire pits, a camp store, restrooms, and showers.
-The facilities are token operated, so you’ll need to obtain some when you check in at the ranger station or get some at the campfire center.
+The facilities are token-operated, so you’ll need to obtain some when you check in at the ranger station or get some at the campfire center.
 Beach lifeguards are limited to the summer season and other peak times.
-The staircase from the campsite to the beach is now accessible, and beach wheelchairs are available.
-Call (760) 753-5059 to request one.
+The staircase from the campsite to the beach is now accessible.

 Limitations: South Carlsbad State Beach is open from 6 a.m. to 10 p.m.
 No dogs, fires, glass, or alcohol are allowed on the beach.